Stephen Ridings: New York Mets

 On November 15, 2022, the New York Mets claimed Ridings from the Yankees off of waivers.
 On May 1, 2023, Ridings was placed on the 60-day injured list with a right lat strain that he had suffered in Spring Training.
 On June 15, he was activated from the injured list and optioned to the Triple–A Syracuse Mets.
 After posting a 6.75 ERA in 10 minor league games, on July 19, Ridings was removed from the 40-man roster and sent outright to Syracuse.
 He was released by the Mets organization on July 30.

 High Point Rockers

 On July 7, 2024, Ridings signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 9 games (7 starts) for the Rockers, he posted a 1–0 record and 3.06 ERA with 41 strikeouts across 32 1/3 innings pitched.
 He became a free agent following the season.

 Los Angeles Dodgers

 On January 25, 2025, Ridings signed a minor league contract with the Los Angeles Dodgers.
-He appeared in one game for the AAA Oklahoma City Comets, allowing five runs on three hits and three walks, without recording an out.
+He appeared in one game for the Triple-A Oklahoma City Comets, allowing five runs on three hits and three walks, without recording an out.
 On May 6, he was placed on the voluntarily retired list.

+Coaching career

+On January 15, 2026, Ridings was hired to serve as a pitching coach for the Wichita Wind Surge, the Double-A affiliate of the Minnesota Twins.